-For more than 30 years, this spreadsheet software has been used by almost everyone: from high-school students to the scientists at NASA. 🚀
+For more than 30 years, almost everyone has used MS Excel spreadsheets, from high school students to scientists at NASA. 🚀

 However, the way we work continues to change at light speed, and Excel has been slow in catching up.